-Booking for re-examinations is done in the same way as for the first-time examination.
+Booking for re-examinations is done the same way as for the first-time examination.

-Booking and cancellation of booking can only be done as long as the booking period is open.
-See separate overview of the exam periods.
+Booking and booking cancellations can only be made if the booking period is open.
+See a separate overview of the exam periods.
 Booking is binding after the booking period has ended.

-8. If a candidate becomes ill, a doctor's declaration must be sent to the Norwegian Civil Aviation Authority.
+8. A doctor's declaration must be sent to the Norwegian Civil Aviation Authority if a candidate becomes ill.
 A doctor's declaration must be issued when an illness occurs.
 The doctor's declaration must contain confirmation that the candidate cannot attend the examination.

-9. Invalid absence is considered as an attempt and use of an examination period (sitting) and invoice will be sent.
+9. Invalid absence is considered an attempt and use of an examination period (sitting), and an invoice will be sent.

 10. The fee for the theoretical examination is stated in the Regulations on fees to the Civil Aviation Authority etc. (BSL A 1-2).

 11. The candidates will be invoiced per subject after the theoretical examination.
-Upon re-examining and subject where the candidate is booked and have invalid absence, he or she will be invoiced.
+Upon re-examining and subject where the candidate is booked and has an invalid absence, he or she will be invoiced.

 Start of examination

-12. The examination candidate must be present at the examination location at least 30 minutes before the examination starts.
+12. The examination candidate must be at the location at least 30 minutes before the examination starts.
 The candidate must follow instructions from the staff at the traffic station.

 13. The candidate must show valid credentials before the examination starts.
-If no credentials can be presented, the candidate can be expelled from the examination.
+The candidate can be expelled from the examination if no credentials can be presented.